GoogleChrome/web.dev/src/site/content/en/blog/evolving-cls/index.md

 ---
 title: "Evolving the CLS metric"
-subhead: "We're planning an improvement to the CLS metric to be more fair to long-lived pages."
+subhead: "Plans for improving the CLS metric to be more fair to long-lived pages."
-description: "We're planning an improvement to the CLS metric to be more fair to long-lived pages."
+description: "Plans for improving the CLS metric to be more fair to long-lived pages."
 authors:
   - anniesullie
   - hbsong